Mahmood003/Superstore-Sales/README.md

 - Importing the dataset with 'Table import wizard' which is known as bulk insertion
 - Checking the data formats and formatting into the correct format
 - Creating Views for RFM segmentation, known as CTE(Common Table Expression)
+## Findings/Results
+- Changed date formats to find recency
+- Created new columns for formatted dates
+- Created views for RFM segmentation
+- Segmented customers based on RFM score and categorized them accordingly in a new column
+- Exported the Customer Segmentation in a separate file in CSV format